dvpromptER/dvpromptER.github.io/_posts/2017-02-10-Copy-of-7th-blog.-GitHub-and-YouTube-videos.md

   <tr>
     <td>

-I did was what I was able to do and I followed the instructions well.
-I think that even though I followed the instructions well, I just wasn't fast enough.</td>
+I applied previous knowledge and worked out things for myslef</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>

-I think that I should listen more carefully when watching the video so I would be quicker in embedding the video.</td>
+I think that I need to explore google sheets more and i should see how much I can do at home.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>